F.C. Motagua: History

-Professional Era
+Professional era

 The team debuted professionally in the 1965–66 season.
 It took them only three years to win their first-ever championship.
 Under the leadership of manager Rodolfo Godoy, Motagua surged past two-time defending champions Olimpia to win the 1968–69 title, with 39 points to the Olimpia's 36.
 Godoy's club completed the double that season by winning the first-ever Honduran Cup.

 This was the beginning of a long run at or near the top of the table for Motagua; they finished second behind Olimpia in 1969–70, then won the 1970–71 crown.
 That last season ended with Motagua and Olimpia level on points, with Motagua hoisting the crown on goal difference.
 They would likely have won a third championship in 1972–73, as they led the table halfway through the season.
 However, the season was cancelled at its midway point, and the records expunged.

 The rest of the 1970s remained a good time for Motagua.
 They won titles in 1973–74 and 1978–79, while finishing second in 1974–75 and 1976–77.
 The club had become established as one of the nation's strongest, and when the Honduras national football team qualified to the World Cup Finals, they featured five Motagua players.

 However, the 1980s were not as strong.
 Between 1979 and 1992, the club was locked out of the Honduran crown.
-It wasn't until the end of the 1991–92 season that the drought was over.
+It was not until the end of the 1991–92 season that the drought was over.
 They claimed that title by beating Real España 1–0 in the championship playoffs.
 With the drought broken, Motagua began winning titles regularly.
 They claimed the Honduran Cup in 1993 and 1995, then claimed an unexpected championship in the 1998 Apertura, beating Real España 5–2 on aggregate in the championship final.
 They repeated as champions that October, beating Olimpia 1–0.